riyaarya/commonInfo/JavaTest.md

 }
 }

-23: Write an example of array list in java?
+# 23: Write an example of array list in java?
+Array list is the collection similar data elements which can be defined by the following way - ArrayList<Integer> possibleValues2 =
+    new ArrayList<Integer>(Arrays.asList(1,2,3,4,5,6,7,8,9));

+    or
+ ArrayList<Integer> possibleValues2 = new ArrayList();

-24.what is encapsulation
+# 24.what is encapsulation
 ecapsulation is cncept of wrapping of data and method in single unit.
 IN java we achive this  by defining class where all the variables and method resides in class

-25.What is class
+# 25.What is class
 Class is unit which defines the bahviour of the object for example if we see an example a dog is an object bloonging to animal class whihc can have its behavioru such as color, number of les kind of stuff or for example bmw cars are object of class vehicle so class defines behaviour of vehicle in java its an encapsulation concept where the bahvor is in form of data and method and wrappedin unitcalled class

-27.what is object
+# 27.what is object
 object is the instance of a class.
 For example if we define object of the class BMW class like bmw_1 it is an instance of class which has its state and property.